talreiss/Accurate-Interpretable-VAD/README.md

 ## Interpretable_VAD
-Implementation of "Attribute-based Representations for Accurate and Interpretable Video Anomaly Detection".
+Official Implementation of "Attribute-based Representations for Accurate and Interpretable Video Anomaly Detection".

 [\[arXiv\]]()